Medically reviewed by Charlie Chen, MD

 - Is there anything I should do before surgery?
 Some examples of answers here may include: give up smoking, lose weight, and stop vitamin, mineral and herb supplements.

 - What is your availability if I develop an infection or bleeding?
+Who can I talk to after surgery should problems arise?
 You want to know your doctor will still be in town, not off vacationing while you are recovering.

 - Where does the surgery take place?
 Does the surgeon work in a hospital, ambulatory facility or his office?
 How safe are each of these locations?
 Call the hospital or ambulatory facility to check and see that the doctor does have privileges to perform surgery in this location.